vercel/swr-site/pages/docs/global-configuration.en-US.md

     >
       <SWRConfig
         value={{
-          dedupingInterval: 200, // override the parent value
+          dedupingInterval: 200, // will override the parent value since the value is primitive
           fallback: { a: 2, c: 2 }, // will merge with the parent value since the value is a mergeable object }}
       >